Sustainability Through the American Vote

-Sustainable Politician Project is a plan to help American voters find eco-friendly politicians that support environmental causes, initiatives, and legislation.
-We publish reviews of “green” federal-level congress candidates 3 days a week, at least 2 weeks before each state’s primary election.
-One review for each state includes “green” candidates, their party, past experience, and commitment to environmentalism.
+Sustainable Politician Project is a tool to help American voters find sustainably-minded politicians that support environmental causes, initiatives, and legislation.
+We publish reviews of federal congressional and presidential candidates to help inform voters.
+Every review for each county’s sustainable candidate ranking is based on past experience (if applicable) and commitment to environmentalism.

 We believe that voting is your right and responsibility as an American citizen.
 This is an introduction to the project, why sustainability is important, and the voting process for members of Congress.